Vegetables For Dogs: Amounts and Advice

 No matter what type of diet your dog eats, there are impressive health benefits from feeding fresh vegetables and fruit:

-Vegetables and fruit are food for the beneficial bacteria that live in your dog's gut; they promote gut microbial diversity which helps strengthen the immune system.
+Vegetables and fruit provide fiber which is food for the beneficial bacteria that live in your dog's gut; they promote gut microbial diversity which helps strengthen the immune system.

-Vegetables and fruit add fibre to the diet which helps regulate the bowels.
+Vegetables and fruit add fiber to the diet which helps regulate the bowels.

 Vegetables and fruit are important whole food sources of vitamins and minerals, as well as inflammation-reducing, disease-combating antioxidants and phytonutrients.